top of page

 What Creative Art Journalling Is (and Isn't)

 Creative art journalling is a process that combines traditional journalling with the creative elements of art materials.
-I love that it's about it's about soooo many things such as letting your creative side loose on the page, having fun, finding calm, feeling grounded or releasing energy and emotions.
-But for me the best thing is using it as a tool for self-awareness.
+I love that it's about soooo many things, such as letting your creative side loose on the page, having fun, finding calm, feeling grounded or releasing energy and emotions.
+But for me the best thing is using it as a tool for self-awareness especially when traditional journalling doesn't work - because it doesn't for everyone!

 Why Creative Art Journalling?